Fire and rescue services

 Reconsider your need to travel to N'Djamena.

-Reconsider your need to travel to N'Djamena due to the high threat of terrorist attack and kidnapping.
+Reconsider your need to travel to N'Djamena due to the threat of violent crime, civil unrest, terrorism and kidnapping.

 See Safety